 At this time, lane reservations and lap swim are only available at Pavilion Center Pool; those interested can call 702-229-1488 to make reservations.
 Daily fees for all city pools are $2 for ages 4-17 and 50+, $3 for ages 18-49; children ages 3 and younger are free.
 Restrooms will be open at all facilities; water fountains will remain closed.

-For youth sports, the only allowable use of city fields at this time is for practices.
+Practices are an allowable use of city fields at this time.
 These practices must be socially distanced, with participants keeping six feet apart.
 The practices cannot be a gathering of more than 50 people.
 There will be no sharing of equipment.
 In addition, tournaments and leagues can resume play with approval from the State.